nginxinc/nginx-azure-workshops/labs/lab8/readme.md

 ## Test Nginx 4 Azure with Entra ID

 1. You can now test your Azure Entra ID with OIDC config with NGINXaaS.
-To test open up your browser, open Dev Tools, and try `https://cafe.example.com/beer`. **NOTE:** You will likely have to use a new `Chrome Incognito` browser, because it is caching and using your current credentials, *and you need to start with fresh browser.*
+To test, open up your browser, open Dev Tools, and try `https://cafe.example.com/beer`. **NOTE:** You will likely have to use a new `Chrome Incognito` browser, because it is caching and using your current credentials, *and you need to start with fresh browser.*

    If everything has been configured correctly, you should see the browser Redirect you to Entra ID for an Azure user authentication logon prompt, and Dev Tools should show you the details of the Redirect to `microsoftonline.com`, highlighted below.
 Take a moment to look as some of the other objects/headers in the Dev Tools, it should look familiar if you have used OpenID before.